Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Going against what inherently wants to be

-Towards the end of a wide-ranging exchange about cultural and environmental ecologies, we agree that it's MAGA’s loss not to understand that unity-in-diversity and inclusivity are humanity’s wealth, the real wealth.
+In our a wide-ranging exchange about cultural and environmental ecologies, we agree that it's the Trump regime’s loss not to understand that unity-in-diversity and inclusivity are humanity’s wealth — the real wealth.

-Minter says that the people at the top are acting in such an authoritarian way because they do not understand this concept of wealth: “This is all about control and they will continue to lose control because they're going against what inherently wants to be.”
+Minter says that the MAGA governing forces are acting in an authoritarian way because they do not understand this concept of wealth: “This is all about control and they will continue to lose control because they're going against what inherently wants to be.”

 Getting into the time space of trees